Last Updated: September 2018

 In FY 2013, 877,277 households received $74 million in discounts.
 In FY 2014, discounts totaling over $392 million were provided to 735,865 households.

 LITE Up Texas ended in August 2016 for deregulated service areas.

 The restructuring law stipulated that SBC funding would be used to continue weatherization programs that had previously been funded through utility rates and for educating customers about electric deregulation.

 Effective June 2011, SB 1434 amended the Utilities Code by changing funding for targeted low-income programs from the base floor of 2003 funding levels to 10 percent of the utility's overall energy efficiency budget.
-The legislation also allowed that unobligated funds for these programs could be reallocated after July of each year to hard-to-reach programs to ensure that those funds were spent for the purpose of providing low-income customers with access to energy efficiency.
-In 2014, utilities provided over $13.7 million in weatherization measures to 3,190 low-income households.
+The legislation also allowed that obligated funds for these programs could be reallocated after July of each year to hard-to-reach programs to ensure that those funds were spent for the purpose of providing low-income customers with access to energy efficiency.
+In 2016, utilities provided over $20.65 million in weatherization measures to 3,384 low-income households.

 Utilities spend several million dollars yearly on existing weatherization programs, known as the Hard-to-Reach Programs, available to households with incomes up to 200 percent of federal poverty guidelines.
 Each utility meets at least five percent of its savings goal for each year through programs targeted to this customer class.
 Administered by the utilities and implemented by private contractors that receive incentives for measures installed, the programs offer free, low-cost weatherization and energy-efficiency improvements.
 Utilities have been offering these programs since 2002, as mandated by the 1999 restructuring legislation.
-In 2014, utilities spent over $11.8 million on Hard-to-Reach Programs for 13,404 households.
+In 2014, utilities Hard-to-Reach Programs assisted 14,198 households.